alan-wu/scaffoldvuer/README.md

 http://localhost:8081/#/?url=https://mapcore-bucket1.s3.us-west-2.amazonaws.com/format-testing/Surfaces/beating_heart_metadata.json

 #### Testing the build bundle in other packages
-Use on of the following methods for testing the scaffoldvuer build in apps that depend on this package:
+Use one of the following methods for testing the scaffoldvuer build in apps that depend on this package:
- 1. Use [`npm link`](https://docs.npmjs.com/cli/v8/commands/npm-link) to test scaffoldvuer works in apps that import it
+ 1. Use [`npm link`](https://docs.npmjs.com/cli/v8/commands/npm-link) to test scaffoldvuer works in apps that import it.
- 2. Use symlink or copy and paste the `/dist` directore
+ 2. Use symlink, or copy and paste the `/dist` directory.
- 3. Modify the package.json to <your-npm-account>/scaffoldvuer and publish (Careful!
+ 3. Modify the package.json to <your-npm-account>/scaffoldvuer and publish.
+(Careful!
 If this is not done the version will need to be [deprecated](https://docs.npmjs.com/cli/v8/commands/npm-deprecate)

-This often will need to be done in [abi-software/mapintegratedvuer](https://github.com/abi-Software/mapintegratedvuer)
+One of the above methods will often need to be used in [abi-software/mapintegratedvuer](https://github.com/abi-Software/mapintegratedvuer)